rwilliams/jrubywiki/Using-Graal-in-JDK-9-EA-Builds.md

 https://jdk9.java.net/download/

 You will also need a copy of the Graal and Truffle JARs, and these also need to be built using JDK 9.
-You can [build this yourself](Building Graal).
+You can [build this yourself](Building Graal) for now.

 To use the EA build of Java to run JRuby+Truffle, set the JAVACMD environment variable.
 You will also need to pass several other command line options.